orochi-network/framework/README.md

-# framework
+# Framework

-TypeScript framework for general purpose
+A minimal TypeScript framework